Feeling Not Good Enough: Low Self-Worth And Mental Health

 Feelings of helplessness

 Personal insecurity can also stem from an intense feeling of helplessness that was experienced at some point.
-An example of an experience that could cause this feeling is when someone close to us dies, and we’re not good for a time as we experience grief and loss.
+An example of an experience that could cause this feeling is when someone close to us dies, and we struggle for a time as we experience grief and loss.
 While this can be a normal reaction to such a significant life event, it can result in lingering insecurities later on if not properly addressed.
 Note that many depressive disorders can begin with feelings of helplessness, which can evolve into feelings of hopelessness over time.
 That’s why seeking support for such feelings can be important.

 Toxic environments